 Since Samara is off the beaten path, you’ll be much more likely to rub elbows with Ballardites here.
 To make a full evening of it, stop by popular Baker’s, next door, for inventive cocktails before your dinner reservation, and wander next door to peruse the nicely curated collection of wines at Molly’s.

 Upscale Eats at Staple & Fancy

 A member of the Ethan Stowell restaurant empire, which boasts more than a dozen highly regarded restaurants throughout the city and beyond, Staple & Fancy serves Italian-inspired food and craft cocktails inside a 20th-century brick warehouse-turned-restaurant.
 The space glows in the evening with amber lighting and flames leaping in the wood-fired grill.
 Despite being a large space, the ambiance is intimate and the service is seamless.
 S&F is one of the district’s best special occasion restaurants.
-Before your meal, treat yourself to drinks and apps at the highly vaunted The Walrus and the Carpenter (celebrated for its beautiful treatment of local oysters), in the same building.
+Before your meal, treat yourself to drinks and apps at the highly vaunted The Walrus and the Carpenter (nationally lauded for its beautiful treatment of local oysters), in the same building.